 The idea of basalt storage had been considered before, but most computer models suggested that calcite formation would take a decade or even hundreds of years.
 The scientists in Iceland wanted to try it anyway, at least to gain more information about the chemical process.
 After doping CO2 from the geothermal plant with heavy carbon to monitor its movement, the scientists plunged 220 tons of CO2 deep into the basalt formation along with a lot of extra water.
 The addition of water is crucial, because gaseous CO2 by itself could easily escape the injection site before reacting with the metals in the basalt.
 CO2 is not buoyant and dissolves in water, allowing the chemical reactions to complete before the CO2 degasses.

 After the injection, all the scientists could do was watch and wait.
 Eighteen months after injection, the well broke down, and the elated scientists found the green and white, scaly calcite stuck to the bottom.
 The chemical reactions necessary for storage took only a little over a year, an order of magnitude less than that predicted by computer models.
-Over 95 percent of the injected carbon had been transformed into rock.
+Over 95 percent of the injected carbon had been transformed into rock—a successful carbon capture.

 The speed of the carbonation “means this method could be a viable way to store CO2 underground—permanently and without risk of leakage,” says Juerg Matter, lead author of the study and geologist at the University of Southampton in the United Kingdom.